 Laura is an avid reader, loves learning, and enjoys exploring new places.

-Question 1: Among all the beautiful places you’ve been privileged to experience, what is the one place you’d wish to return most frequently?
+Question 1: Among all the places you’ve lived and traveled, what is one place you’d wish to return to most frequently?

 Many places I’ve visited and lived hold a special place in my heart.
 The one I return to most frequently is the Middlebury Bread Loaf Campus in Vermont.
 It’s an idyllic setting that looks like a New England postcard come to life, with antique wooden structures and Adirondack chairs filled with people reading, writing, sketching and discussing.
 I try to return each year for Middlebury Alumni College.
 Bread Loaf is also located next door to the Robert Frost Cabin and Interpretative Trail, where I’ve met fellow travelers who come from all across the world.
 This year’s summer session is cancelled, like so much in the world, so I look forward to visiting again hopefully next year.